BioBoost/object-oriented-programming-using-java/03_basic_building_blocks/readme.md

 ---
-This chapter introduces the necessary buildings components of every programming language.
+description: This chapter introduces the necessary buildings components of every programming language.
 It also introduces UML - a graphical way of representing code.
 ---

 # Basic Building Blocks